vuesion/docs/en/guide/test.md

 # Run the tests

-Your app is installed and runs in development mode, but does every component in the app work correctly?
+Your app is installed and runs in development mode but does every component in the app work correctly?

 To check if all the features, components, services, etc. work as intended, you should run the tests suite with `npm run test`.